Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-pixeditor.md

 Since the server is using PHP, we first tested several PHP extensions (.php, .php3, .php4, .php5, .phtml) as well as the use of the double-extensions or null byte injection without any success:
 ![null byte error](/assets/ndh18-pixeditor-nullbyte_error.png){: .image }

-After a little bit of digging, we noticed a comment stating that a truncation will occured if the filename exceeds 50 characters in length:
+After a little bit of digging, we noticed a comment stating that a truncation will occur if the filename exceeds 50 characters in length:
 ![Comments search](/assets/ndh18-pixeditor-comments_search.png){: .image }

 Great!
 The file extension can now be controlled: